Mahindra hopes for quick Aston Martin deal

 "Large investments could be required to expand product portfolio and distribution reach," the report said.

-One voice speaking up in favour of Mahindra was that of the Unite trade union representing workers at Aston Martin.
+One voice speaking up in favor of Mahindra was that of the Unite trade union representing workers at Aston Martin.

 Mahindra has had mixed success in its overseas forays.
 It pulled the plug this year on plans to roll out a pickup truck in the United States, although it has made progress turning around Ssangyong Motor Co (003620.KS), a money-losing South Korean SUV maker it bought for $460 million in March 2011.